 Some confirmation of the Medieval occupation, in the shape of a silver pendant cross (late 13th or 14th century) and a number of silver coins dating to the reign of Edward I, 1272 –1307 were also found

 Dumbarton Castle founding charter

-With Norse control of some of the islands to the west, the castle was of major strategic importance and remained so until the their defeat at the Battle of Largs in 1263 and the subsequent Treaty of Perth signed three years later.
+With Norse control of some of the islands to the west, the castle was of major strategic importance and remained so until their defeat at the Battle of Largs in 1263 and the subsequent Treaty of Perth signed three years later.

-It became a royal refuge, a transit point for safer shores, and notably it became a place of incarceration for men taken in the many conflicts and political intrigues that unfolded over the following centuries.
+It became a royal refuge, a transit point for safer shores, and notably, it became a place of incarceration for men taken in the many conflicts and political intrigues that unfolded over the following centuries.

 In 1297 for example, the first recorded prisoners were confined to the castle following William Wallace’s famous victory over English forces at Stirling Bridge.

 Additionally, Patrick Stewart, second Earl of Orkney, one of Scotland’s most unpleasant historical characters ‘resided’ between 1612 and 1614 before losing his head to the swing of the Edinburgh executioner’s axe in 1615.